-SO before we go on our Sicilian slang phrases list let’s give you a little lesson on how do you spell Sicily in Italian, don’t worry it’ll be quick and easy because you just have to read the text, or even better just copy paste it.
-Sicily in Italian is Sicilia so S-I-C-I-L-I-A. Its name is considered to be an evolution of the word Scilla, that was a sea-monster that lived with its counterpart Cariddi in the Messina Straight, this dates back to the Greco-Roman era to explain why it was so difficult to pass in the Messina Straight and the strong seas that where a standard of the area.
+SO before we go on our Sicilian slang phrases list let’s give you a little lesson on how do you spell Sicily in Italian, don’t worry it’ll be quick and easy because you just have to read the text, or even better just copy-paste it.
+Sicily in Italian is Sicilia so S-I-C-I-L-I-A. Its name is considered to be an evolution of the word Scilla, that was a sea-monster that lived with its counterpart Cariddi in the Messina Strait, this dates back to the Greco-Roman era to explain why it was so difficult to pass in the Messina Straight and the strong seas that were a standard of the area.

 Now let’s begin!